vileppanen/cypress-example/README.md

 2. On second terminal, start the Cypress server by running `npm run cypress:open`
 3. Both servers use hot-reloading, go on and start hacking!

-### Development mode using Percy

-1. On one terminal, start the local dev server for the `demo-app` by running `npm run demo-app`

-2. On second terminal, set the `PERCY_TOKEN` environment variable with the token value for your Percy project.

-3. On the same terminal, start the Cypress server bu running `npm run cypress:percy:open`

-When you exit the development mode, the generated snapshots will be posted to Percy.

 ### Single run in terminal

 1. On one terminal, start the local dev server for the `demo-app` by running `npm run demo-app`

 2. On second terminal, start the Cypress server by running `npm run cypress`

-### Single run in terminal using Percy

-1. On one terminal, start the local dev server for the `demo-app` by running `npm run demo-app`

-2. On second terminal, set the `PERCY_TOKEN` environment variable with the token value for your Percy project.

-3. On second terminal, start the Cypress server by running `npm run cypress:percy`